Bash-mocart/revolgy/README.md

 ## Monitoring
- For monitoring, I used prometheus and so cool grafana to monitor the kubernetes cluster and its resources
+ For monitoring, I used prometheus and so cool grafana to monitor the kubernetes cluster and its resource

 ## Logging
- While I exported postgres logs to cloudwatch, the application logs can be seen by running kubectl logs <POD NAME>.
-To export the logs to cloudwatch, I will install fluentd
+ While I exported postgres logs to cloudwatch, the application logs can be seen by running kubectl logs {POD NAME}.
+To export the logs to cloudwatch, I will install fluentd using helm chart, After creating a log group in cloudwatch, fluentd will export container logs to cloudwatch with necessary permissions

+## Purpose of the app
+  The app saves a lists of employers in postgres database.
+The backend upon requests gets the data from the database and sends it to the frontend to display to the client.